nodegui/react-nodegui/README.md

-# NodeGUI React Desktop
+# React NodeGUI

 Build **performant**, **native** and **cross-platform** desktop applications with **JavaScript** + powerful **CSS like styling**.🚀

-React Desktop is powered by **React** ⚛️ and **Qt5** 💚 which makes it CPU and memory efficient as compared to other chromium based solutions like electron.
-React Desktop is essentially a React renderer for [NodeGUI](https://github.com/nodegui/nodegui).
+React NodeGUI is powered by **React** ⚛️ and **Qt5** 💚 which makes it CPU and memory efficient as compared to other chromium based solutions like electron.
+React NodeGUI is essentially a React renderer for [NodeGUI](https://github.com/nodegui/nodegui).

 Visit: https://nodegui.github.io/nodegui for docs.